GoogleChrome/web.dev/src/site/content/en/blog/profiling-web-audio-apps-in-chrome/index.md

 {% Img src="image/vvhSqZboQoZZN9wBvoXq72wzGAf1/JUXLwtX83TOXqRHD2CGU.png", alt="Screenshot showing how to open Web Audio panel in Chrome DevTools.", width="800", height="201" %}

-The Web Audio panel has 4 components: context selector, property inspector, graph visualizer, and performance monitor.
+The Web Audio panel has four components: context selector, property inspector, graph visualizer, and performance monitor.

-{% Img src="image/vvhSqZboQoZZN9wBvoXq72wzGAf1/4xQhLJBdDWW3X2nIssIS.png", alt="Screenshot of the Web Audio panel in Chrome DevTools", width="800", height="416" %}
+{% Img src="image/vvhSqZboQoZZN9wBvoXq72wzGAf1/4xQhLJBdDWW3X2nIssIS.png", alt="Screenshot of the Web Audio panel in Chrome DevTools.", width="800", height="416" %}

 ### Context Selector

-Since a page can have multiple `BaseAudioContext`s, this drop-down menu allows you to choose the context you want to inspect.
+Since a page can have multiple `BaseAudioContext` objects, this drop-down menu allows you choosing the context you want to inspect.
 You can also manually trigger garbage collection by clicking the trash can icon on the left.

 ### Property Inspector

-This side panel shows various properties of a user-selected context or `AudioNode`.
+The side panel shows various properties of a user-selected context or `AudioNode`.
 Inspecting dynamic values in `AudioParam` is not supported.

 ### Graph Visualizer